 Where to Put Your Cuttings

-Place them in a spot with bright light but no direct sun.
-Make sure it’s not too warm to too cool.
-I put mine in the laundry room which gets nice overhead light from the skylight.
+Place them in a location with bright light but no direct sun.
+Make sure it’s not too warm or too cool.
+I put mine in the laundry room which gets nice overhead indirect light from the skylight.

 You don’t want to keep them too wet or let them dry out.
-I prefer to spray the mix until the top 1″ or so is moist.
+I prefer to spray the mix until the top of the soil (1″ or so) is moist.
 Spray again when almost dry.
-As the cuttings root in, you can water them deeper.
-A small watering can or a succulent watering bottle like this would work do the trick too.

 Don’t compost or fertilize your cuttings while they’re rooting.
 They don’t need it yet.